Guille Bueno

-Guillermo "Guille" Bueno López (born 18 September 2002) is a Spanish professional footballer who plays as a left back for Borussia Dortmund II.
+Guillermo "Guille" Bueno López (born 18 September 2002) is a Spanish professional footballer who plays as a left-back for Segunda División club Valladolid.

 Career

-Born in Vigo, Bueno played for CD Areosa's academy before joining Deportivo La Coruña's academy in 2020.
+Born in Vigo, Galicia, Bueno played for CD Areosa's academy before joining Deportivo La Coruña's academy in 2020.
 After a season with Deportivo La Coruña, he signed for German Bundesliga side Borussia Dortmund in summer 2021 on a three-year contract, initially joining their reserve team.
 Bueno reportedly turned down an offer of a contract extension from Deportivo but was still under contract until 2022; Deportivo alleged that Bueno's transfer to Dortmund was improper and threatened a lawsuit.
 He made his debut for the Dortmund's reserve team on 24 October 2021 as a substitute in a 1–0 3.
 Liga defeat to Viktoria Köln.

+Bueno was called up to Borussia's senior squad in the 2023–24 season, but remained on the bench in those games.
+On 22 August 2024, he moved on loan to SV Darmstadt 98 in 2.
+Bundesliga.

+On 20 July 2025, Bueno returned to his home country after signing a three-year contract with Segunda División side Valladolid.